Classification of abelian Schur groups I: -rings over

-Observe that $U\cap D$ in Statement~$(4)$ of Theorem~\ref{e4cn} is cyclic and hence $\rad(\mathcal{A}_{U\cap D})$ is defined correctly.
-Before the proof of Theorem~\ref{e4cn}, we need some preparatory work.
+We divide the proof of Theorem~\ref{e4cn} into two cases depending on whether $\mathcal{A}$ is nondense or dense.
+We prove that every nondense nontrivial $S$-ring over $G$ is a nontrivial tensor or generalized wreath product and every dense $S$-ring over $G$ is cyclotomic or a nontrivial generalized wreath product.
+The nondense case is divided into two subcases depending on whether $H$ or $D$ is not an $\mathcal{A}$-subgroup (Theorems~\ref{hnot} and~\ref{dnot}, respectively), whereas the dense case is divided into two subcases depending on whether $\rad(\mathcal{A}_D)$ is trivial or not (Theorems~\ref{hpasubgroups2} and~\ref{hpasubgroups3}, respectively).

 In the first subsection, we study a structure of a basic set of $\mathcal{A}$.
-The second and third subsections deal with the cases when $\mathcal{A}$ is nondense and when $\mathcal{A}$ is dense, respectively.
-In the fourth subsection, we prove Theorem~\ref{e4cn}.
-The fifth subsection contains some auxiliary statements which will be used in the proof of Theorem~\ref{main1}.
+The second and third subsections deal with the above mentioned cases when $\mathcal{A}$ is nondense and when $\mathcal{A}$ is dense, respectively.
+In the fourth subsection, we give a proof of Theorem~\ref{e4cn}.
+The fifth subsection contains some auxiliary statements to be used in the proof of Theorem~\ref{main1}.

-Throughout this section, $p$ and $q$ are odd primes, $k$ is a positive integer, $n\in\{p^k,pq\}$, $D\cong C_n$, $P=D_p=\{g\in D:~|g|\in\{1,p\}\}$, $H\cong E_4$, $G=H\times D$, and $\mathcal{A}$ is an $S$-ring over $G$.
+Throughout this section, $p$ and $q$ are odd primes, $k$ is a positive integer, $n\in\{p^k,pq\}$, $D\cong C_n$, $P=D_p=\{g\in D:~g^p=e\}$, $H\cong E_4$, $G=H\times D$, and $\mathcal{A}$ is an $S$-ring over $G$.